 Some children with a vascular ring never develop symptoms.
 However, in most cases, symptoms are seen during infancy.
 Pressure on the windpipe (trachea) and esophagus can lead to breathing and digestive problems.
 The more the ring presses down, the more severe the symptoms will be.

 Breathing problems may include:

 Digestive symptoms are rare, but may include:

 The doctor will listen to the baby's breathing to rule out other breathing disorders such as asthma.
 Listening to the child's heart through a stethoscope can help identify murmurs and other heart problems.

 The following tests can help diagnose vascular ring:

 Surgery is usually performed as soon as possible on children with symptoms.
 The goal of surgery is to split the vascular ring and relieve pressure on the surrounding structures.
-The surgery is not very invasive.
 The procedure is usually done through a small surgical cut in the left side of the chest between the ribs.